Grade Level: 11 (9-12)

 Lesson Background and Concepts for Teachers

 The purpose of this lesson is to give students a good background on prosthetics and how prostheses evolved over time into the current offering of prostheses, which are marvelous feats of engineering.
 As you show students the 10-slide No More Hooks and Peg Legs Presentation, a PowerPoint® file, incorporate the following information.
+Following the powerpoint, refer to the fun and hands-on associated activity A Zombie Got My Leg Challenge: Making Makeshift Legs where students experience the engineering design process as they design and construct lower-leg prostheses in response to a hypothetical zombie apocalypse scenario.

 (slide 2) Whether due to car accidents, wars, animal attacks (shark!), birth defects or bacterial infection, sometimes body parts, including major limbs, are damaged, missing or amputated to save peoples' lives.
 Classic images of prostheses include Captain Hook from Peter Pan and other pirates with peg legs.
 The history of replacement body parts, or prostheses, can be traced to the ancient Greeks, Romans and Egyptians; for example, 3000-year-old mummies have been found with prosthetic toes and fingers.
 Before the 1840s, most people did not survive the amputation process due to the side-effects of shock, infection and blood loss.
 The medicine and tools at the time were limited, and prosthetic supplies were scavenged from whatever was available.
 Starting in 1842, anesthesia was used during surgery, which enabled more precise surgeries and resulted in better prosthetic fits.
 The great number of amputees from the two World Wars in the 20th century increased the demand for more and better prosthetic designs.